lmu-osc/Collaborative-RStudio-GitHub/pull-request.md

 ![](./assets/pull-request-message.png)

 4. **GitHub**: check to see your collaborator's response to your request and check the original repository to see your merged changes.
 Most likely it will be a thumbs up!
 But your collaborator might also **request a correction** if they spot an error.
+If this session is live: go see the instructor and ask them to watch while they merge your pull request.

 ![](./assets/pull-request-success.png)